Ondrej Duda: Loan at Norwich City

 Duda was loaned to Norwich City for the rest of the 2019–20 season on 12 January 2020.
 He had commented, that he intends to be entertained by the game again and is happy about a move to an even better league, hoping for notable play-time.

 He made his debut and first starting line-up appearance on a first possible occasion, on 18 January 2020, in a home fixture against Bournemouth.
 After some 30 minutes of play, Duda had made a goal-bound shot, that had beaten Cherries goalkeeper Aaron Ramsdale.
 His premier goal was however denied, after a handball by Steve Cook, who was subsequently sent-off.
-Teemu Pukki had converted the resulting penaty with his 10th goal of the season, to secure a narrow 1–0 victory for the home side.
+Teemu Pukki had converted the resulting penalty with his 10th goal of the season, to secure a narrow 1–0 victory for the home side.
 In a post-match interview, Duda had stated he was relieved that Pukki had converted the penalty and was glad about the victory.
 He was applauded for smart play with other attacking players and his debut was commented on as "impressive".

 Despite a goal-less stay at Norwich, Duda was praised for his professionalism and character by the Canaries manager Daniel Farke, who permitted Duda's early return to Hertha, after Norwich's relegation was guaranteed, as a sign of mutual respect.